Cryru/Emotion/README.md

  - Dev Mode UI
  - Included native libraries for MacOS, Linux, Windows64

-## Optional Dependencies (These will probably be removed later down the line)

 StbTrueTypeSharp
  - Provided by [StbTrueTypeSharp](https://github.com/zwcloud/StbTruetypeSharp)
+ - Used as a fallback to the Emotion renderer.
+Will probably be removed later down the line

+## Optional Dependencies

 Emotion.Standard.TrueType (Found in the Plugins folder)
  - Custom wrapper utilizing .NetCore 3.0, based on [SharpFontStandard](https://github.com/jmazouri/SharpFontStandard/)
  - Included native libraries for MacOS, Linux, Windows64
+ - Requires compiling Emotion with the "FreeType" symbol.

 ## Inspired Fully, Or In Parts By: